Dave O'Neil: Early life

+Career

-Radio career
+Radio

 O'Neil ventured into radio in the early 1990s, appearing on the Osso Booko Show on Melbourne community station 3RRR from 1992 to 1997.
 He co-hosted the one-hour sketch comedy show on Sundays with Vic Plume and Alan Parkes.
 He also spent some time on the RRR Breakfast team with Kate Langbroek and regular phone-ins from Dave Hughes.

-In 2001 he joined then-new radio station Nova 100 in Melbourne, on the top-rating Hughesy, Kate & Dave breakfast show.
+In December 2001, he joined then-new radio station Nova 100 in Melbourne, on the top-rating Hughesy, Kate & Dave breakfast show.
 He later left in July 2006 for Nova's sister station, Vega 91.5 to co-host the breakfast show Dave and Denise with Shaun Micallef.
 In 2007, Ian "Dicko" Dickson and Chrissie Swan joined the show with Denise Scott with Shaun Micallef leaving the station.

 In 2010, once Vega 91.5 became Classic Rock 91.5, Chrissie Swan departed the breakfast team.
 However, on 15 July 2010 Ian "Dicko" Dickson and O'Neil were axed from Classic Rock 91.5.

-From 2017 Dave was a regular guest and fill in for Sam Pang on Nova 100 “Chrissie, Sam and BROWNY” breakfast show in Melbourne.
+From 2017 until 2022, O'Neil was a regular guest and fill in for Sam Pang on Nova 100's breakfast show Chrissie, Sam & Browny.

-Other activities
+In 2025 O'Neil is a regular fill-in host on ABC Radio Melbourne for Breakfast and ABC Nights as host .He also features in a weekly segment each with Brigitte Duclos on ABC Radio Melbourne Afternoon program every Wednesday, where they explore all things nostalgic.

+Television

+In 1997, O'Neil featured on the RMITV show Under Melbourne Tonights 1997 Christmas Special.
+He appeared on the RMITV show The Loft Live on 8 July 1999 and again on The Loft Live Comedy Benefit" episode on 10 February 2000.
+From 2005 to 2021, he also appeared as a regular guest on the Australian music TV show Spicks and Specks.
+In 2010, O'Neil also appeared on the first episode of ABC1 miniseries Sleuth 101, in which he was a guest detective, solving a murder mystery.
+From 2011 to 2013, he also appeared regularly on the ABC1 talk show Adam Hills In Gordon Street Tonight.
+In 2013, he appeared on the ABC's Tractor Monkeys.